Saturday, May 19, 2012

 “These gentlemen are here to ask you some questions” I said

 “About the car or about the woman and the boy?”
-Temitade said in a dry tone.
+Temitade said in her dry way.

 “Did you see a woman and a boy” Toye Odu asked excitedly